Prostate Artery Embolization (PAE) in Los Angeles

 Prostate Artery Embolization Procedure: What to Expect

-Before the procedure, you will be given sedation and anti-anxiety medications to numb the area and help you relax.
+Before the prostate artery embolization procedure, you will be given sedation and anti-anxiety medications to numb the area and help you relax.
 General anesthesia is typically not used for prostate artery embolization, so you will be awake during the procedure.
 You will be positioned flat on your back throughout, while your interventional radiologist administers the therapy.

 PAE results may not be immediate, as it takes time for the prostate to shrink.
 Some patients begin to experience relief within days of the procedure, but symptomatic changes are typically noticeable within 1-2 months.
 Symptoms continue to improve up to 6 months after the procedure.